MoJo-JoJo24/snake_game/README.md

 ## How to Play
 1. Download or clone the repository to your local machine
-2.  if graphic library not installed, type 'sudo apt-get install libsfml-dev' on your local machine's command line
+2. SFML/Graphics.hpp is required.
+To install, from the command line type, 'sudo apt-get install libsfml-dev'
+3.  make sure to download from this repository the image file arial.ttf
-3. Under the same directory, type in the command line 'make release'
+4. To build the executable snake game type int the command line 'make release' from under the same directory as the repository
-4.  run the executable 'play_snake_game.out'
+5.  run the executable 'play_snake_game.out' from the command line
-5. Use the arrow keys to move
+6. Follow manue promps and use the arrow keys to move the snake